 Noon chili lunch at the Limberlost Visitor Center, 200 E. Sixth St, Geneva.

 Covers Turkey Run and Shades St. Parks, Lake Waveland, Raccoon Lake, Hollandsburg Longspur fields and Amish farms.
 Interested parties can contact Alan Bruner at firstname.lastname@example.org or 765-562-2741 (cell).
-Updated on November 24, 2016.
+Updated last in 2017.

 |Vanderburgh County||Dec 15||Steve Heeger||Contact Steve Heeger at 812-499-0177 or email@example.com.
 Updated for 2018.|

 |Wells County||Ruth Oswalt||Contact Ruth at 260-694-6487 to sign up.
 Updated last in 2017.|

 |Western Gibson County||Dan Collins||Contact Dan Collins if you would like to volunteer.
 Contact info: firstname.lastname@example.org or call him at 812.499.8121..
 Updated last in 2017,.|

 |Whitewater||12/16||Bill Buskirk||Contact Bill Buskirk at email@example.com or 765-969-0449.
 Updated for 2018.|

 |Willow Slough/Iroquois Preserves||1/1||Ed Hopkins||Meet at the Willow Slough FWA HQ.
 From the junction of US41/IN117 near Morocco, drive five miles west to Stateline Road.
 Turn north and drive two miles to the entrance sign.
 Turn east and meet at the parking lot at the HQ beside JC Murphey Lake.
 Meet at 7 AM CST (8 AM EST).
 Contact Ed Hopkins.
 Email: firstname.lastname@example.org.
 Cell: 765.714.9913.
 Updated for 2018.|